 - Bladder changes primarily incontinence both stress and urge incontinence.
 Kegel exercises.

-- Memory changes are common it is essential to exercise, diet high in fruit and vegetable’s, maintain a social network and treat hypertension.
+- Memory changes are common it is essential to exercise, a diet high in fruit and vegetables, maintain a social network and treat hypertension.

 - Eyes become more sensitive to glare, cataracts increase.
-Ear’s demonstrate decline in hearing
+Ear’s demonstrate a decline in hearing

 Download article here.